Atlantic (yacht): Coast Guard ServiceAtlantic was acquired by the Coast Guard and commissioned on 1 April 1941. She was assigned hull number WIX-271. She was assigned to Coast Guard Headquarters but was stationed at the United States Coast Guard Academy in New London, Connecticut where she was used for cadet training. She was decommissioned on 27 October 1947 and sold to a private owner on 10 September 1948.

-Later Years
+Later years

-In 1953, the ship was towed to Wildwood, New Jersey where it was a kept as a floating tea room, museum, and tourist attraction.
+In 1953, the ship was towed to Wildwood, New Jersey where it was kept as a floating tea room, museum, and tourist attraction.
 She was neglected and sank in 1963 during a storm but was refloated in 1970.
 She deteriorated and sank at the dock in Norfolk, Virginia.
 In 1982, the wreckage was removed for the installation of a floating dry dock at Metro Machine Shipyard.

 Her rudder is located at the Museum of Yachting in Newport, Rhode Island.